2023 MLOps Platforms Vendor Analysis Report

 Determined AI, Gradient, and Spell also somewhat lag when it comes to experimenting tracking.
 While every vendor lets you track model performance results and changes over time, they don’t provide an opportunity to benchmark different models or compare two different experiments at a great level of detail.

-Almost a half (48%) of AI leaders rely on automated tools for developing and testing new models.
+More than half (54%) of AI leaders rely on automated tools for developing and testing new models.
 Automated model training pipelines, hyperparameter tuning, and distributed training can accelerate experimentation speed and quality.
 Model management functionality, in turn, helps ensure that successfully trained models won’t crash in production due to misconfigurations or other Ops mishaps.

 For that reason, we specifically looked at how different MLOps vendors facilitate model training and whether they provide pre-made training pipelines, hyperparameter tuning, and model registry creation.

 Hyperparameter tuning (optimization) stands for different approaches to selecting the optimal model parameters, whose values will be used to control the model learning process.

 Model registry is a storage service for collecting, managing, and tracking different model artifacts (and other metadata), required for successful model deployments.

 Automation pipelines transpose CI/CD principles to model development and automate jobs scheduling, execution, and orchestration.
 Pipelines introduce a greater degree of standardization into the machine learning lifecycle and enable faster interactions and more predictable deployments.

 Neu.ro scored the highest among other comparable platforms since it ticks all four boxes in terms of training and model management features:

 - Distributed training

 - Hyperparameter tuning